 Year Zero: The Silent Death of Cambodia

-For many, this film was first glimpse of a harrowing injustice.
-John Pilger lays bare the whole chain of events, from the removal of King Norodom Sihanouk to genocide under the Khmer Rouge and the ensuing famine.
+For many, this film was the first glimpse of a harrowing injustice.
+Pilger lays bare the chain of events, from the removal of King Norodom Sihanouk to genocide under the Khmer Rouge and the ensuing famine.
 The film is both disturbing and emotional, a sobering portrait of Cambodia’s recent history.

 1 Comment